RodentDataAnalytics/mwm-ml-gen/README.md

 A complete list of the available labels is shown inside the file *tags_list.m*.
 This file can also be updated with user defined labels.

+## Old code results
+In order for the old code results to be generated run TESTING_MODE(1).
+This command will run the whole program using the default settings described on 'Classification 3' of Table 2 of the publication http://www.nature.com/articles/srep14562.
+By running TESTING_MODE(2) or TESTING_MODE(3) the whole program will run using the 'Classification 2' or the 'Classification 1' settings respectively.